softwarecheng/extension/README.md

 ## Special Thanks

-Thanks to the MetaMask team for their contributions to the browser extension wallet community, UniSat Wallet relies heavily on their contributions.
+Thanks to the MetaMask team for their contributions to the browser extension wallet community, Sat20 Wallet relies heavily on their contributions.